zaikio/zai-docs/docs/guide/loom/receiving-events.md

 Keep in mind that the **order of messages is not guaranteed**.
 The subscriber must be able to handle messages that are delivered out of band or multiple times.
 It is recommended to check if a record has already newer changes before applying updates from an event or to implement idempotency.
 A simple approach might be to always pull a full copy of the latest state of an object when there was an event and not relying on partial updates.

-The receiver may want to **verify the signature** to increase security.
+The receiver must **verify the signature** to increase security.
 Loom generates a `SHA256 HMAC` signature using the `shared_secret` of the subscriber application and the request body.
 Find the shared secret in the Directory and the signature in a custom `X-Loom-Signature` request header.

 **Example** how to verify the signature